 - i.
 Introduction to all faculty members. - ii.
-The administrative staff helps students with registration formalities. - iii.
-The team also provides the day to day information on timetable, examinations, guest lectures, special events and holidays etc. - iv.
+Administrative staff helps students in registration formalities. - iii.
+The team also provides the day to day information on time table, examinations, guest lectures, special events and holidays etc. - iv.
 A Faculty mentor is assigned to each student.
 Mentors supervise academic performance and provide psychological support. - v.
 Mentors also guide the students to take up the research projects and other initiatives like organizing events and participation in extracurricular activities etc.